 How to obtain cryptocurrencies?

 The two main way of obtaining cryptocurrency is either by mining or trading.
-To be miner it requires specialized computer systems and the easiest way to obtain cryptocurrency is through the hundreds of exchanges where they allow trade with cryptocurrencies and fiat currencies.
+To be a miner requires specialized computer systems and the easiest way to obtain cryptocurrency is through the hundreds of exchanges where they allow trade with cryptocurrencies and fiat currencies.
 Whichever method of payment is used it is a straight transaction at the current value market.
 Cryptocurrencies can also be bought person to person and these transactions are normally through the exchange platforms.

 The cryptocurrency that is chosen to trade with is kept in a wallet.
 This wallet is available to the trader wherever they are and on any device either computer or mobile.
 The trader can use the cryptocurrency in the wallet to exchange for fiat currency or cryptocurrency.